karpfenproject/karpfen-runtime/guides/GETTING_STARTED.md

 ## Main Components

-### KtorServer
-- Manages HTTP and WebSocket endpoints
-- Handles client authentication via first WebSocket message
-- Routes incoming WebSocket events to environment event queues
+- **KtorServer** - HTTP + WebSocket server.
+Authenticates WebSocket clients on their first message and forwards incoming events to the right environment's event queue.

-### APIService
-- Implements business logic for all HTTP endpoints
+- **APIService** - Business logic behind the HTTP endpoints (parameter validation, environment lifecycle).
-- Validates environment state and parameters
-- Manages environment lifecycle

-### EnvironmentHandler
-- Global singleton managing all environments
+- **EnvironmentHandler** - Global singleton that owns all environments, their execution threads, and client sessions.
-- Tracks active environments and their execution threads
-- Manages client session lifecycle

-### ClientSessionManager
-- Maintains WebSocket client session registry
-- Tracks object subscriptions per client
-- Queues outgoing data change notifications

-### EnvironmentThread
-- Executes the Karpfen execution engine
-- Processes incoming events from WebSocket message queue
-- Triggers data change notifications to subscribed clients

-### WebSocketBroadcaster
-- Runs asynchronously in separate thread
-- Processes outgoing message queue
-- Ensures non-blocking message delivery to clients
+- **ClientSessionManager** - Keeps track of which WebSocket clients are subscribed to which objects/domains and queues outgoing notifications for them.
+- **EnvironmentThread** - Runs the execution engine loop for one environment: polls the event queue, ticks the engine, and fires data-change callbacks.
+- **WebSocketBroadcaster** - Separate thread that drains the outgoing message queue and pushes messages to connected WebSocket sessions without blocking the engine.

 ## API Overview